 When you get to Fordingbridge, park up and take a leisurely stroll across it's famous medieval Great Bridge that spans the Avon in seven stone arched splendour to Riverside Park – a perfect picnic spot to enjoy the pretty riverside scenery.

-Nearby, there are a couple of great campsites to finish your mini-break in style.
-The closest is Sandy Balls (yes, really).
-Holiday Village.
-A family-filled holiday resort in it's own right, there is a swimming pool and range of activities to keep the kids entertained from the moment you arrive.
-Alternatively, the Red Shoot Camping Park is situated in nearby Linwood, nr Ringwood, and is a lovely children and pet-friendly site and worth a special mention for being situated next door to a rather good pub and Micro-brewery - rather handy if the weather isn't conducive to al fresco eating!
+Nearby, there are a number of great campsites to finish your mini-break in style.
+One is the Red Shoot Camping Park is situated in nearby Linwood, nr Ringwood, and is a lovely children and pet-friendly site and worth a special mention for being situated next door to a rather good pub and Micro-brewery - rather handy if the weather isn't conducive to al fresco eating!

 There are quite a few family favourites in this area that deserve a mention, and our whole day outs in their own right.
 Paulton's Park is situated in Ower is a popular theme park with something for the whole family – from Peppa Pig world for the younger members of the family to newly opened 'Lost Kingdom' Dinosaur land.

 Longdown Activity Farm is also a popular family choice where you get the change to bottle-feed the kid goats, calves, feed the ducks and have cuddles with baby rabbits and chicks.

 All good things must come to an end and as your Campervan needs to returned between 10.00 to 11.00am, there’s really just enough time for a good breakfast and gentle amble back to Southampton (via the A31 & M27 is usually the shortest) before saying a sad farewell to your VW friend.